The Complete Guide To Finding An Online Merchant Account

-Payment gateways enable online transactions like so: the gateway integrates with your ecommerce store to securely capture the payment details for customer transactions.
+Payment gateways enable online transactions like so: the gateway integrates with your eCommerce store to securely capture the payment details for customer transactions.
 The gateway then routes that information to your payment processor or acquiring bank, which assumes control of the payment process.
-The gateway will then send an approval or decline message back to the merchant based on whether or not the processor/acquiring bank accepts the payment.
+The gateway will then send an approval or decline message back to the merchant based on whether the processor/acquiring bank accepts the payment.

 PCI Compliance With Online Merchant Accounts

 PCI compliance safety practices are essential for merchants.
 If your website merchant account provider deems you to be PCI non-compliant, you’ll face a PCI non-compliance fee of around $30 per month until your account is compliant.
 And if your non-compliance results in a data breach, you can be fined anywhere from $5,000 to $500,000!

 PCI compliance is mandatory for any internet merchant.
 For most small businesses, that means being Level 4 PCI compliant.
 Level 4 is the PCI standard that applies to businesses up to a certain size — it’s the lowest bar to clear.
 Larger businesses must comply with higher PCI standards, with Level 1 standards applying to both the largest businesses and businesses that have suffered a data breach.